 Alvarado is a very small city located in the state of Texas.
 With a population of 4,739 people and two constituent neighborhoods, Alvarado is the 429th largest community in Texas.

-Alvarado is a blue-collar town, with 44.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Alvarado is a city of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Alvarado who work in office and administrative support (15.01%), management occupations (8.73%), and teaching (7.30%).
+Because occupations involving physical labor dominate the local economy, Alvarado is generally considered to be a blue-collar town.
+39.40% of the Alvarado workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Alvarado is a city of transportation and shipping workers, sales and office workers, and professionals.
+There are especially a lot of people living in Alvarado who work in office and administrative support (14.47%), teaching (11.16%), and management occupations (6.16%).

 As is often the case in a small city, Alvarado doesn't have a public transportation system that people use for their commute.

-Alvarado is a somewhat ethnically-diverse city.
+Alvarado is an extremely ethnically-diverse city.
 The people who call Alvarado home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alvarado residents report their race to be White, followed by Black or African-American.
 Alvarado also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.58% of the city’s residents.
-Important ancestries of people in Alvarado include English, Irish, French, and Scottish.
+People of Hispanic or Latino origin account for 26.28% of the city’s residents.
+Important ancestries of people in Alvarado include German, Irish, English, French, and Italian.

 The most common language spoken in Alvarado is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.